Courseography/courseography/hs/Util/README.md

 ===============

 This directory contains modules which define utility functions for Courseography.
+These functions should not be specific to Courseography, but instead general-purpose and useful in other contexts.
-Some files are simply convenient wrappers around other libraries (like `Util.Blaze`), and are named accordingly.
+Some files are simply convenient helpers built on other libraries (like `Util.Blaze`), and are named accordingly.